 - Email Click-to-Open-Rate (CTOR): the percentage of subscribers who clicked on a link as compared to the total number of emails opened

-It is easy to see that CTR will be a lower percentage than CTOR, probably significantly lower, but see below for an example.
+It is easy to see that CTR will be a lower percentage than CTOR, probably significantly lower.
+See below for an actual email campaign example.

 How MailChimp and Constant Contact define Click Rate